founa67/Samba_Restaurant_SQL_Analytics_Portfolio_Project/02_Data_Analytics_Phase/SQL_Solutions.md

 ORDER BY composite_score DESC;
 ```

-**Expected output interpretation:** A ranked list of branches with composite score and buckets.
+**Output interpretation:** A ranked list of branches with composite score and buckets.
 Use to target best practices, replications, or interventions for low-performing stores.

 ---
 # Final notes & recommendations
-1. Parameterize queries (e.g., `:branch_id`, `:start_date`, `:end_date`) before embedding into dashboards or scheduled jobs.
-2. Materialize intermediate heavy queries into Snowflake transient tables or results caching if used frequently in dashboards.
+1. Materialize intermediate heavy queries into Snowflake transient tables or results caching if used frequently in dashboards.
-3. Consider adding a denormalized reporting table (monthly_aggregates) to accelerate BI dashboards for executive stakeholders.
+2. Consider adding a denormalized reporting table (monthly_aggregates) to accelerate BI dashboards for executive stakeholders.
-4. Validate costs (e.g., `cost_amount_euros`) and missing data handling before computing margins.
-5. Document assumptions (time zone, currency, refunds handling) alongside the queries in your portfolio README.